Explore all CLC has to offer and see if a course is scheduled for a particular term.

 NOTE: This course does not apply to any associate degree or career certificate.
 For students required to complete MTH 115 or MTH 117, basic algebra readiness is better demonstrated by completing MTH 114.
 A specific graphing calculator is required for this course.
 Contact the EMPS division office for a referral or additional information.

-Prerequisite: Score of 34 or higher on the arithmetic portion of the Math Placement Test.
-A student who scores below 34 on the arithmetic portion of the Math Placement Test should meet with a counselor to discuss options.
+Prerequisite: Score of 6 or higher on the Math Placement Test.
+A student who scores below 6 on the Math Placement Test should meet with a counselor to discuss options.

 Typically Offered: Offered summer, fall & spring.